Military Support

 Guardian Angels for Soldier's Pet

-Assists active duty service members, wounded warriors, veterans, and their beloved companion animals or assistance service canines.
+Assists active duty service members, wounded warriors, veterans and their beloved companion animals or assistance service canines.

 Guide Dogs of America